Shin Honkaku Mahō Shōjo Risuka: Manga

-Hiro Mashima, in commemoration of the release of the fourth volume of the series, drew a scene from the chapter Easy magic cannot be used. and Kodansha released it via Twitter on the Nisio Isin official account (in Japanese) on November 27, 2020.
+Hiro Mashima, in commemoration of the release of the fourth volume of the series, drew a scene from the chapter "Easy magic cannot be used." and Kodansha released it via Twitter on the Nisio Isin official account (in Japanese) on November 27, 2020.

 A manga adaptation was announced on December 3, 2020, and started serialization on April 9, 2021, in Bessatsu Shōnen Magazine, with Nao Emoto as illustrator.
-On the January 2023 issue of the magazine, it was announced that the manga is entering hiatus due to Nao Emoto going on maternity leave, and it is expected to resume serialization in Spring 2023.
+In January 2023 issue of the magazine it was announced that the manga is entering hiatus due to Nao Emoto going on a maternity leave; it was expected to resume serialization in spring 2023.
+The series finished on February 9, 2024.
+It was compiled into seven volumes from August 17, 2021 to April 9, 2024.

-Chapters not yet in tankōbon format

 Reception

 Andrew Cunningham, the English translator for Faust magazine, notes "the author's clear intent to explode everything dark about magical girls without any of the nauseating sugar that usually coats them make it alternately horrifying and gripping."
 Ken Haley of Manga Recon found Kizutaka "incredibly snotty and unlikable.
 Unfortunately, this really hurts the story’s enjoyability as Kizutaka is our POV character."
 He also found the end of the short story "very unsatisfying and confusing".